 The European Commission guidelines on breast cancer screening advise that all mammograms are double-read (i.e. independent reads by two certified radiologists).

-Nico Karssemeijer, co-founder of ScreenPoint Medical and leading scientist in breast cancer imaging, explained that the initial argument for double reading was to avoid unnecessary recalls by increasing specificity.
+Nico Karssemeijer, the co-founder of ScreenPoint Medical and leading scientist in breast cancer imaging, explained that the initial argument for double reading was to avoid unnecessary recalls by increasing specificity.
 The screening of healthy women was met with resistance at first.
 Therefore, the negative effects had to be minimal.

 The second read also improves sensitivity (by 5-15%, according to the guidelines), thus the chances of finding the more subtle, elusive abnormalities on the medical image.